 How To Get Rid Of Scuds In An Aquarium

-If your Scud problem is giving you concerns, there are several ways that you may rid your tank of these pests.
+If your Scud problem concerns you, there are several ways you may rid your tank of these pests.

-There are quite a few methods to get rid of scuds from your aquarium, although none of them are bullet-proof.
-The ideas I will put forward, are either tested by myself or are the tried and tested methods of the experts.
-(Disclaimer: All methods are for informational purposes and should be researched in detail before trying them as I will not be held responsible for any damage sustained to your tank or its contents when using these methods).
+There are several methods to remove scuds from your aquarium, although none are bullet-proof.
+The ideas I will put forward are either tested by myself or are the tried and tested methods of the experts.
+(Disclaimer: All methods are for informational purposes and should be researched in detail before trying them.
+I will not be held responsible for any damage sustained to your tank or its contents when using these methods).

-You can attempt to catch scuds with a net but probably won’t be very successful as these freshwater amphipods are fast, generally quite shy, and are great at hiding.
+Alternatively, you can attempt to catch scuds with a net, but it probably won’t be very successful as these freshwater amphipods are fast, generally quite shy, and are great at hiding.
 They will often bury themselves deep in the substrate at the base of your tank.

 Some people have more success with a turkey baster.
 The benefit of using a turkey baster over a net is that you can suck the Scuds up.

-Another method that I heard about and have tried for myself is to leave some bait for them at the bottom of the tank, and as the Scuds attach to it, remove the bait with them still attached.
+Another method I have heard about and have tried for myself is to leave some bait at the bottom of the tank, and as the Scuds attach to it, remove the bait with them still attached.

-An example is to boil some carrot or other food that attracts them.
+An example is boiling a carrot or other food that attracts them.
 When soft enough, you can poke a skewer or similar through and then leave it at the bottom of your tank.
-Wait for several hours, and then check the carrot or whatever bait you have used.
+Wait for several hours, then check the carrot or bait you have used.

-You can repeat the above process repeatedly until you find only a few of the pesky blighters feeding, and you will dramatically reduce the number of Scuds in your tank.
+You can repeat the above process until you find only a few pesky blighters feeding, and you will dramatically reduce the number of Scuds in your tank.